-Second, setting aside questions of policy preference, a question remains: Did the CDI get the law right?
-The CDI is interpreting a statute passed by the California legislature, something agencies often do, but an agency's interpretation of a statute is far from the final word on the issue; in fact, unreasonable agency interpretations are routinely rejected by courts.
-While at the federal level, the "Chevron doctrine" mandates strong deference of agency interpretation of ambiguous legal texts, that doctrine does not apply in California, where courts exercise independent judgment when reviewing agency interpretations of law-potentially lowering the bar for a challenge.
+Second, setting aside questions of policy preference, a question remains: did the CDI get the law right?
+The CDI is interpreting a statute passed by the California legislature, something agencies often do.
+But an agency's interpretation of a statute is far from the final word on the issue; in fact unreasonable agency interpretations are routinely rejected by courts.
+And while at the federal level, the "Chevron doctrine" mandates strong deference of agency interpretation of ambiguous legal texts, that doctrine does not apply in California, where courts exercise independent judgment when reviewing agency interpretations of law - potentially lowering the bar for a challenge.

-This dynamic was on full display recently when the insurance commissioner intervened in a case, Heckart v.
+This dynamic was on full display recently when the insurance commissioner intervened in a case,

+Heckart v.
 A-1 Self Storage Inc., at the California Supreme Court.
 The case involved the question of what types of commercial contracts can reasonably be considered "insurance" such that they will be subject to regulation under the Insurance Code.
-While the commissioner, in arguing for a more expansive definition of the term "insurance," requested the court to "give weight to his official, considered views of the law," the court declined to do so and instead rejected the commissioner's legal position outright.
-(For more details, here is our write-up of the decision.)
+While the commissioner, in arguing for a more expansive definition of the term "insurance," requested the court to "give weight to his official, considered views of the law," the court declined to do so, and instead rejected the commissioner's legal position outright.[8]

-In other words, while the CDI has picked a side, it is not yet clear that it has picked the winning side as a matter of law.
+In other words, while the CDI has picked a side, it's not yet clear that it's picked the winning side as a matter of law.
 California's courts will have the final say there.
-Given the implications of this new agency opinion, and especially the potential impact on the industry's ability to innovate, expect this issue to wind up in those courts sooner rather than later.
+And given the implications of this new agency opinion, and especially the potential impact on the industry's ability to innovate, expect this issue to wind up in those courts sooner rather than later.